rosszurowski/rosszurowski.com/src/content/log/2018-small-seasons-long-calendars/index.md

 Where spring is our "large" season, lasting roughly from March to June, the sekki calendar breaks it down into six small seasons: _start of spring_, _rain waters_, _the going-out of the worms_, _vernal equinox_, _clear and bright_, and _rain for harvests_.
 Both describe the same period of time, but one does so with a precision that feels much more human.

-Like "phases" I find two weeks being an appropriate amount of time to use as a calendar.
+Like my friend's "phases," two weeks feels like an appropriate amount of time to use as a calendar.
 Using sekki matches my own ebb and flow of interest, attention, and general mental headspace.
-I find myself increasingly using sekki as a calendar.
+These days, I increasingly find myself using sekki as a calendar.

-These mini-seasons can remind us how time is passing and how life moves on.
-Long calendars can keep sight into

-Perhaps there's merit to new models and abstractions for breaking time down in different, more human ways.
+There's merit to critical thought put to new models and abstractions for breaking time down in different, more human ways.

 Seasons are the world reminding us that time keeps passing and that life is moving on.
 And I think part of living life more meaningfully is thinking about the time that passes in better ways.

+How might new forms of language affect the way we think and live as a society?

 **Further reading**